MahmoudAbdelshafi/MLogger/README.md

 2018-06-09 01:03:37725 [🔥][AppDelegate.swift]:25 15 application(_:didFinishLaunchingWithOptions:) -> This is a SEVERE message

 ```
-### How to find the MLogger.text file path
+### How to find the MLogger.txt file path
 <img src= "images/mloggerTextFile.png" width="350" >

 ```
-//MARK:- Print the Mlogger.text file path into the console
+//MARK:- Print the Mlogger.tet file path into the console

 MLogger.printMloggerFilePath()
 ```